-I understand that I am choosing to opt into the Reduced Continuous Enrollment Policy outline realize that by opting into the new policy as a current student I must maintain continuous enrolled by the Policy.
-I understand and agree to the consequences should I not maintain
+I understand that I am choosing to opt into the Reduced Continuous Enrollment Policy outlined here.
+I realize that by opting into the new policy as a current student I must maintain continuous enrollment as detailed by the Policy.
+I understand and agree to the consequences should I not maintain my enrollment.

-nrollment.

-CWID:

-tudent Signature and Date
+Student Signature and Date CWID#

-epartmental Representative (Graduate Coordinator/Staff Contact/ Unit Head) Signature and Date -
+Departmental Representative (Graduate Coordinator/Staff Contact/ Unit Head) Signature and Date